matchmore/tech-blog/20180321/README.md

   ...
 ```

-After that I can install AlpsSDK and its dependencies by executing `pod install`, this will also generate `my-app.xcworkspace` that from now on I will use to open this project in Xcode (the old my-app.xcodeproj will not work properly).
+After that execute `pod install`, this will download AlpsSDK and generate `my-app.xcworkspace` that from now on we will use to open project in Xcode (the old my-app.xcodeproj will not work properly).

-After importing `my-app.xcworkspace` into Xcode, I will add necessary permissions for the app in `info.plist` file, so after right click on it select `Open As > Source Code` and add two keys at the end:
+After importing `my-app.xcworkspace` into Xcode, we will add necessary permissions for the app in `info.plist` file.
+Right click on `info.plist` select `Open As > Source Code` and add two keys at the end:

 ```
 ...